-Which court has jurisdiction over an application for recognition and enforcement of arbitral awards?
+6 Which court has jurisdiction over an application for recognition and enforcement of arbitral awards?

-The district courts are competent to issue a leave for enforcement concerning a given foreign arbitral award, thus recognising it.
+The district courts are competent to issue a leave for enforcement concerning a given foreign arbitral award.

-With respect to local jurisdiction, in general, Section 409 of the AEA effectively entitles an award creditor to choose between the district court where the award debtor has its seat or domicile and the district court where the movable or immovable asset of interest is registered.
+With respect to local jurisdiction, in general, section 409 AEA effectively entitles the award creditor to choose between the district court where the award debtor has their seat or domicile and the district court where the movable or immovable asset of interest is registered.